yuanyinchun/realmFileServer/readme.md

 **Notice**

-_realm-sync-cocoa-3.9.1.tar.gz_ is the current version when I write this project, in the future realm may update this file's version.
-I will update this file at that time.
+_realm-sync-cocoa-3.9.1.tar.gz_ is the current version when I write this project, in the future realm team may update this file's version.
+Be careful with version number.

 Issue and PR are welcomed!